A ventriculoperitoneal (VP) shunt is a medical device that relieves pressure on the brain caused by fluid accumulation.

 - mechanical failure

-These malfunctions can lead to serious medical complications, such as over- or under-draining of CSF.
-Over-draining occurs when CSF is drained from ventricles at a faster rate than it is produced.
+Malfunctions can lead to serious complications, such as over- or under-draining of CSF.
+Over-draining occurs when CSF drains from ventricles at a faster rate than it is produced.
 This can cause ventricles to collapse, which may lead to headaches or hemorrhage inside the brain.
 Under-draining allows CSF to accumulate on the brain and can cause symptoms of hydrocephalus to return.
-Seek immediate medical attention if you experience symptoms that indicate your shunt system is not working properly.
+Seek immediate medical attention if you experience symptoms that indicate your shunt system isn’t working properly.